OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 The primary risk remains the behaviour of the Lightning/Kafka integration under conditons closer to those that will be encountered in production scenarios.
 As a result, there are a number of sharp edges and affordances that are not present, and much of the code can do with some housekeeping.

 ## Detail

-### KafkaTriggers.PipelineSupervisor
+### KafkaTriggers.Supervisor

-After the PipelineSupervisor has started, it enqueues an Oban job (KafkaTriggers.PipelineWorker) to be performed after a delay (currently 10 seconds).
-PipelineWorker is responsible for finding all enabled Kafka triggers and using these to create KafkaTriggers.Pipeline children of the PipelineSupervisor.
+The KafkaTriggers.Supervisor is the top-level supervisor for all the Kafka functionality.
+Its starts KafkaTriggers.MessageCandidateSetSupervisor and KafkaTriggers.PipelineSupervisor as well as KafkaTriggers.EventListener.

-When a child is added, the trigger ID is used as the ID for the child.
-This is to ensure that duplicate triggers are not added as well as allowing the code to remove a disabled trigger.
+It is also responsible for the initial population of pipelines for the active Kafka triggers.

 ### KafkaTriggers.Pipeline